Articles of Incorporation and Rules

 5. When an officer retires due to the expiration of his/her term of office or resignation, and the number of officers falls short of the required number, that officer shall continue to have the rights and obligations of an officer until his/her successor takes office

-Article 23 Auditors may not hold any of the following positions concurrently.
+Article 23 An auditor shall not concurrently hold any of the following positions:

 • Directors or employees of this association